arunkrishnan-dt/dynatrace_snmp_2.0/README.md

-# Dynatrace Extension 2.0 How To
+# Dynatrace SNMP Extension 2.0 How To

 This repo walks you through the process of creating and testing a Dynatrace SNMP extension based off Extension 2.0 framework.